 Girls in Engineering, Math, and Science (GEMS) is a science, technology, engineering, and math (STEM) enrichment program for 7th and 8th grade girls currently attending a Seattle public school.
 The goal of the program is to encourage girls to maintain and broaden their interest in STEM topics by providing hands-on activities, mentoring, field trips, and information about a variety of fields.

 GEMS dates at the South Seattle location (TBD) will be held on the following Wednesdays in 2017-2018: November 8th, December 6th, January 10th, February 7th, March 7th, April 4th, and May 2nd.

 Who can participate in GEMS?

-Any 7th or 8th grade girl currently attending a Seattle public school is welcome to apply.
+Any 7th or 8th grade student who identifies as a girl and is currently attending a Seattle public school is welcome to apply.

 How do I apply?